We've been featured in:

 Contact A Data Breach Claims Specialist

-Furthermore, if your claim is unsuccessful, you don’t have to pay your solicitor whatsoever.
-However, if you win compensation, a legally-capped percentage will be deducted.
+Furthermore, if your claim is unsuccessful, you don’t have to pay any solicitor fees whatsoever.
+However, if you win, a legally capped percentage will be deducted from your compensation as payment for the solicitor’s work.

 Breach Of Data Protection Resources